International sanctions during the Russo-Ukrainian war: Enforcement activities of the United States

+Maritime enforcement actions

+In May 2026, the French Navy seized the oil tanker Tagor in the Atlantic Ocean in international waters more than 400 nautical miles west of Brittany, with support from the United Kingdom.
+The vessel had departed from Murmansk, Russia, and was subject to international sanctions.
+French authorities said it was suspected of operating under a false flag and was escorted for inspection.
+France opened an investigation into alleged violations of maritime regulations.
+Russia condemned the seizure as illegal, describing it as “international piracy.”

 Russian counter-sanctions

 2014

 Three days after the first sanctions against Russia, on 20 March 2014, the Russian Foreign Ministry published a list of reciprocal sanctions against certain American citizens, which consisted of ten names, including Speaker of the House of Representatives John Boehner, Senator John McCain, and two advisers to Barack Obama.
 The ministry said in the statement, "Treating our country in such way, as Washington could have already ascertained, is inappropriate and counterproductive", and reiterated that sanctions against Russia would have a boomerang effect.
 On 24 March, Russia banned thirteen Canadian officials, including members of the Parliament of Canada, from entering the country.

 On 6 August 2014, Putin signed a decree "On the use of specific economic measures", which mandated an effective embargo for a one-year period on imports of most of the agricultural products whose country of origin had either "adopted the decision on introduction of economic sanctions in respect of Russian legal and (or) physical entities, or joined same".
 The next day, the Russian government ordinance was adopted and published with immediate effect, which specified the banned items as well as the countries of provenance: the United States, the European Union, Norway, Canada and Australia, including a ban on fruit, vegetables, meat, fish, milk and dairy imports.
 Prior to the embargo, food exports from the EU to Russia were worth around €11.8 billion, or 10% of the total EU exports to Russia.
 Food exports from the United States to Russia were worth around €972 million.
 Food exports from Canada were worth around €385 million.
 Food exports from Australia, mainly meat and live cattle, were worth around €170 million per year.

 On August 7, 2014, Russia had previously taken a position that it would not engage in "tit-for-tat" sanctions, but, announcing the embargo, Russian prime minister Dmitry Medvedev said,"There is nothing good in sanctions and it was not an easy decision to take, but we had to do it."
 He indicated that sanctions relating to the transport manufacturing sector were also being considered.
 United States Treasury spokesperson David Cohen said that sanctions affecting access to food were "not something that the US and its allies would ever do".On the same day, Russia announced a ban on the use of its airspace by Ukrainian aircraft.